hemant097/hemant097/README.md

 ## Hi there 👋
-An aspiring Backend Developer.
+Backend Developer.
 I like to work with Java, MySQL, Hibernate, SpringBoot, HTML, CSS, JavaScript.
-I am currently enrolled in a web-development bootcamp at **Masai School**.
+Previously worked at **PricewaterhouseCoopers Pvt Ltd**.

 ## About Me
 I was an mechanical engineer but always had an inclination for coding, so after completing my engineering I got into development.
 Initially I learnt some Front End  concepts but later shifted completely to Back-End Development.
-Now I am on a path to learn more about backend engineering and building projects.
+Now I am on a path to get expertise in backend engineering and building projects.
 Also looking forward to work for an organisation where I can contribute with my skills and also be an integral part in its growth.

 📫 How to reach me: You can email me @hem789ant1997@outlook.com or simply press one of the icons below.